PeterZs/Deep-Unsupervised-Pixelization/README.md

 ``` bash
 $ bash ./train.sh'
 ```
-You can check the losses of models in the `./checkpoints_pixelization/loss_log.txt`.
+You can check the losses of models in the file `./checkpoints_pixelization/loss_log.txt`.
-More training flags in the `./options/base_options.py` and `./options/train_options.py`.
+More training flags in the files `./options/base_options.py` and `./options/train_options.py`.
 ## Testing
 * After training, all models have been saved in the directory `./checkpoints_pixelization/`.
 * To test a model: